siddharthbihani/Image-and-Text-Compressor/README.md

 # Image and Text Compressor

-This is a C++ project, which I have created for my 4th Semester Project for the subject of Algorithm Analysis and Design.
+This is a C++ project, which I created for my 4th Semester Project for the subject of Algorithm Analysis and Design.
 I have implemented the Burrow Wheels Compression and Decompression Algortihms to Compress and Decompress the images and text files.

 ## Data Strucstures Used